SaltyShen/MoviesInThePark/README.md

-# it202p2

-Calls the data from City of Chicago database that provides data for graffiti removal.
+Calls the data from City of Chicago database that provides data for movies in the park